siddharth-maddali/siddharth-maddali.github.io/index.md

 # Hello!

 You've reached the personal website of Siddharth Maddali.
-I'm a physicist at Argonne National Laboratory and I work on the intersection of materials science and diffraction-based characterization.
+I'm a physicist working on the intersection of materials science and diffraction-based characterization and I live in Chicago, IL.

-You can read more about me <a href="{{ site.url }}/about">here</a>, take a look at my physics/math/programming <a href="{{ site.url }}/blog">blog</a>, and/or follow my updates on Twitter.
+You can read more about me <a href="{{ site.url }}/about">here</a>, take a look at my physics/math/programming <a href="{{ site.url }}/blog">blog</a>, and/or <a href="https://twitter.com/SidDarthious?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @SidDarthious on Twitter</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>.

-Meanwhile, here's a picture I took that I really like...
+Meanwhile, for no reason at all, here's a picture I took that I really like...

 <table class="image" width="700" align="center">
 <tr><td text-align="center">